DannJohnrem/sock-cart/README.md

 # Socks Cart

-Socks Cart is a simple e-commerce application built with the fundamentals of Vue.js (via CDN).
-The project demonstrates a product page for socks, with features including a login component, color variant selection, an "Add to Cart" functionality, and a review submission form.
+Socks Cart is a simple e-commerce product page built with the fundamentals of Vue.js (via CDN).
+The project demonstrates a product page for socks, with features including a color variant selection, an "Add to Cart" functionality, and a review submission form.
 The application emphasizes Vue.js basics and serves as a starting point for learning and building more complex applications.

 ## Features